izugn/Incu_log_tool/readme.md

 - numpy
 - tabulate

-A complete list of dependencies is available in the requirements.txt file.

 ## Usage

 1. Launch the application
 2. Browse and select a folder containing incubation log CSV files
 3. Enter the instrument number for identification
-4. Specify the time range for analysis
+4. Specify the time range for statistics
-5. Generate statistics and visualizations with a single click
+5. Generate statistics and visualizations with a single click.

-## Version

-Current version: 1.2.1 (February 2025)
-- Enhanced memory management
-- Improved visualization features
-- Added comprehensive system parameter monitoring

 ---